D^3 at Harvard Lifecycle Growth Ecosystem

 The AI Skillset landing page was designed to convert campaign traffic into qualified subscribers.
 The layout prioritized a clear value proposition, minimal form friction, and strong CTA hierarchy.
 Social proof and credibility cues were incorporated to reinforce trust.

-This page became the entry point into the lifecycle system, directly contributing to subscriber growth and resource downloads.
+This page served as the primary entry point into the lifecycle system, directly contributing to subscriber growth and resource downloads.

 CRM Email Design & Lifecycle Integration